CalPinSW/playlist-manager/README.md

 ## CI

-Pipelines will run when pull requests are created or commits are pushed to the origin
+Pipelines will run when pull requests are created or commits are pushed to the origin.